West Nile Virus (WNV)

 Jamestown Canyon Virus (JCV)

 Jamestown Canyon virus (JCV) was first isolated in 1961 from a mosquito in Colorado and was first recognized to cause human disease in 1980.
 JCV persists among white-tailed deer and 22 different species of mosquitoes including Aedes and Anopheles.
 The infection occurs in June through September with a peak in mid-June to mid-July.
 Although rare, this disease has potentially severe and even fatal consequences for those who contract them.
 Clinical features include mild febrile illness with acute central nervous system infection including meningitis and encephalitis and frequently respiratory system involvement in patients more than 18 years old.
+There are no vaccines to prevent JCV.

 In 2013, of 10 states reporting cases, 8 states (Georgia, Idaho, Massachusetts, Minnesota, New Hampshire, Oregon, Pennsylvania, and Rhode Island) reported their first JCV cases.
 In Connecticut, human cases have been rare, but mosquitoes in 8 towns, including Stamford and Norwalk, have tested positive for the virus in 2014.
 In August 2015, the Iowa Department of Public Health announced that one case of JCV has been confirmed.